WRITE A POEM!

 My workshops are engaging, inspiring, and fun!
 I lead students through lively and diverse writing invitations geared to spark their imagination, conjure their thoughts and feelings, and cultivate their unique writing voice.
 I help them develop an eye for detail, an ear for the musicality of the written word, and a trust of their creative instincts.
 Students build self confidence and increase their capacity to express themselves with depth and clarity.
 We cultivate a community of friends who share a common passion for poetic writing and self-expression and encourage each other to dig deep and shine.

-My passion is helping empower young people to speak their truth, express themselves clearly and creatively, and know that what they think and feel they matters.
-I draw on nature, the five senses, personal discovery, and a rich library of poets and writing invitations to evoke poetry from kids in their own voices about what most concerns and enlivens them.
+My passion is helping empower people to speak their truth, express themselves clearly and creatively, and know that what they think and feel matters.
+I draw on nature, the five senses, personal discovery, and a rich library of poets and writing invitations to evoke poetry from people in their own voices about what most concerns and enlivens them.

 Meredith Heller is a performing poet, singer/songwriter, and educator with graduate degrees in writing and education.
 She studied in the graduate departments of Johns Hopkins University, Naropa University, and Goddard College.
-She is the author of the poetry chapbook, SONGLINES (Finishing Line Press, 2019), and two collections, River Spells (2019) and River Rebel (2020).
-Her new book, Write a Poem, Save Your Life! is currently under contract with New World Library.
-As Poet in the Schools in Boulder, CO, she taught at-risk and gifted youth.
-Currently, a California Poet in the Schools and Poetry Out Loud coach, Meredith teaches poetry workshops in Marin County schools, Juvenile Hall, and now on Zoom.
+She is the author of the poetry chapbook, SONGLINES (Finishing Line Press, 2019), and two collections, River Spells and River Rebel.
+Her new book, Write a Poem, Save Your Life!
+(New World Library) is scheduled for publication Spring 2021.
+Formerly, a Poet in the Schools in Boulder, CO, she taught at-risk and gifted youth.
+Currently, a California Poet in the Schools and Poetry Out Loud coach, she teaches workshops in Marin County schools, Juvenile Hall, and now on Zoom.
 Check out her poetry video series on YouTube for grades 1-4.
 She leads Moon Tribe ‘Write of Passage’ Nature Program for teen girls and Wild Women, Wicked Words for women.
-She teaches music & movement classes for children, coaches private guitar, voice, and songwriting for all ages, and hosts Siren Song, a women’s singer/songwriter night.
+She teaches music & movement classes for children, coaches guitar, voice, and songwriting, and hosts Siren Song, a women’s singer/songwriter night.